xila89/CTF-Writeups/Sisterhood-of-the-Traveling-Packets/README.md

 The messages were available without any authentication or apparent authorization check.
 Simply knowing -- or guessing -- a valid numeric conversation ID was enough to retrieve internal communications.

-> The Finding?
-Broken Object-Level Authorization
+> Finding: Insecure Direct Object Reference (IDOR)/Broken Object-Level Authorization (BOLA)
 > The predictable conversation IDs combined with lack of authorization controls allowed internal messages to be accessed by changing the `conversation_id` parameter.
-This is consistent with **Insecure Direct Object Reference (IDOR)**, commonly categorized in APIs as **Broken Object Level Authorization (BOLA)**

 ## 8. Credential Discovery